art75/SJSU-Art75/tutorials/tuts/Creative_Commons/README.md

 ##### Downloading Video from YouTube

+* FIRST do a search, then select "filter results"
 * Copy the YouTube video's URL into a web service like:
   * [y2Mate](https://y2mate.com/)
   * [Online Video Converter](https://www.onlinevideoconverter.com/video-converter)